AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

     send_alert(f"Revenue alert: {todays_revenue} is below the threshold")
 ```

-The evaluation is a standard Python conditional — no library or external service is involved.
+The evaluation above is a standard Python conditional.
+No library or external service is involved.
 Only the notification (`send_alert`) reaches an outside service such as a Slack incoming webhook or a paging tool, which is specific to the service you choose and not part of the Analytics API.

 If you need only a single value, you can index the response directly instead of building the full record set: